ec-jrc/re3gistry/documentation/user-manual.md

 All the fields created in the system for a specific entity (reference code, register, registry) can be reused by other entities.
 For example, if a "description" field is created for register x, it can be then reused for register y without the need of creating a new one from scratch.

-To this purpose, in the "Add field" page the user can select any of the fields available from a list of and reuse it in the selected **content classs**.
+To this purpose, in the "Add field" page the user can select any of the fields available from a list of and reuse it in the selected **content class**.

 If the field is not available in the list, the user can still create using the next option "**Create a new field**".